FBI Law Enforcement Bulletin

 The Eighties and Nineties

 During the 1980s, the Bulletin further established itself as a primary training resource for law enforcement administrators in agencies throughout the nation and the world.
-During the decade, the Bulletin featured articles on a broad array of scientific, technological, and strategic advances that would prove to have a dramatic affect on law enforcement.
+During the decade, the Bulletin featured articles on a broad array of scientific, technological, and strategic advances that would prove to have a dramatic effect on law enforcement.
 In the 1990s, the Bulletin embraced new technologies to reach a wider and more diverse readership.
 In 1991, it became one of the first law enforcement-related publications to go online and provided pdf versions of the printed magazine for viewing on the Internet.

 Today and the Future